AlexLewis10/acebook-rails-template/README.md

 When signing in, if I enter incorrect details,
 I would like to recieve a prompt to enter my details again

+As a user,
+So I can give updates about my life,
+I would like to make posts on my wall

+As a user,
+If I want to change a post,
+I can either update or delete a post

+As a user,
+So I can understand other people's posts better,
+I would like to be able to see who made the post and at what time

+As a user,
+I want my friends to be able to see my news,
+I would like my newest posts to appear first

+As a user,
+So that I can see what eveeryone has been doing
+I would like to be able to see all posts in one page

 ```
 **Week 2**